vendorcorp/tools-nexus-repository/README.md

 # The Fine Print

-At the time of writing I work for Sonatype, and it is worth nothing that this is **NOT SUPPORTED** bu Sonatype - it is purely a contribution to the open source community (read: you!).
+At the time of writing I work for Sonatype, and it is worth nothing that this is **NOT SUPPORTED** by Sonatype - it is purely a contribution to the open source community (read: you!).

 Remember:
 - Use this contribution at the risk tolerance that you have